The Infinity Concerto: History

-Durung they stay on the wild Earth among primitive humans, Tonn's daughter Elme fell in love with a human named Akse, bearing many children with him, the first Breeds (among them the Crane Women) but most Sidhe still hated humans for what they had done to their race.
+Durung they stay on the wild Earth among primitive humans, Tonn's daughter Elme fell in love with a human named Aske, bearing many children with him, the first Breeds (among them the Crane Women) but most Sidhe still hated humans for what they had done to their race.
 A Sidhe minority wished to humans to recover part of their lost glory, so they taught the basics of civilization to the primitive humans.
 While supervising this inevitable development of human culture, Tonn tried to keep the humans from rediscovering magic and acquiring a Song of Power, pretending to be various gods including Yahweh and Baal, discouraging creativity and change.
 Elme, however, formed the Council of Eleu to try to help the humans improve and become a race the Sidhe could accept as equals.
 Tonn's wife sided with their daughter, but in a fit of anger Tonn transformed her into a monster.
 Tonn and most of the Sidhe then left to Sidhedark, but a consistent minority, mostly following the Council of Eleu, remained on Earth.

 At the time of Kublai Khan a faction of the Sidhe wishing to bring to Sidhedark those following the Council of Eleu, manipulated the Khan providing him with a song of power which would enable him to rule the whole world, driving away the remaining Shide of Earth from their hideouts.
 Albeit the Khan was able to forge a huge empire, the song of power provided to him was not perfect, so he ultimately failed in his ambitions, without knowing he has always been manipulated by the Sidhe of Sidhedark.
 Lin Piao, the Spryggla in charge of delivering part of the song of power to Kublai Khan, was punished for his failure and was imprisoned in the valley surrounding his own beautiful palace in Sidhedark.

 Finally, decades before the time of the novel, there was a war between the Sidhe and a powerful Breed sorcerer known as the Isomage, who claimed to be able to bring back to Earth all humans who - over the ages - became trapped in Sidhedark through the unwitting use of their latent powers or were brought there by the Sidhe to avoid becoming powerful mages among the humans.
 The Sidhe declared war on the Isomage, burning a large portion of Sidhedark and creating an area now known as the Blasted Plain; the upheavals also released some of Adonna's unwanted creations that it had hidden underground.
 The Isomage somewhat bluffed about hidden curses he left in the land he ruled; as he fought well his battles the Sidhe believed him and created the Pact Lands, with the towns of Euterpe and Halftown for humans and Breed to live in relative safety.
 The Isomage himself was exiled in a land far to the northeast of Sidhedark.